grxver7/Big-Data-Exam/README.md

 - **Containers not communicating?** Ensure all containers are connected to the `bigdatanet` network.

 ### # DAG
-The proccess is automated using airflow.
-The following DAG Graph View gives insight of the process.
+The workflow is automated using Airflow, with the following steps in the DAG:

 ![image](https://github.com/user-attachments/assets/87203bda-a907-4ee9-9f10-6422efcfe56b)

 1. Create directories (create_hdfs_raw_dir_task, create_hdfs_bronze_dir_task, create_hdfs_silver_dir_task) must happen first to ensure that the HDFS directories exist for storing the data.